The Cerro Castillo Trek: An Alternative to Torres del Paine

-If you are planning a Chile holiday you would be crazy to miss the Cerro Castillo trek.
+If you are planning a Chile tour you would be crazy to miss the Cerro Castillo trek.
 Located in the lesser known Cerro Castillo National Reserve, Cerro Castillo or 'Castle Hill' is a mountain adorned with sharp basalt cliffs that make it look a bit like a castle.
 Described by some as the ‘new Torres del Paine’, completing this trek is certainly no easy task, but is an incredibly gratifying experience.
 Those who take it on will have a range of different landscapes to admire as they walk, from gentle green hills to magnificent craggy, basalt cliffs, dusted with snow.

 Those willing to undertake the Cerro Castillo trek can expect vivid turquoise lakes, dense pine forest, irregularly-shaped mountain peaks and some exceptional panoramic views.
 Be sure to charge your camera up and take a spare battery pack before you head off, you’re going to want to capture this.